Tinux-18/spell-it-out/README.md

 When I learn something new, I use it to build someting.
 Almost mid way throught the book I had to spell out my name in German over the phone and missed a letter.

-This is where the idea came to write a hypermedia driven application which spells out a string for you using the phonetic alphabet.
+This is where the idea came to write a hypermedia driven application which spells out a string for you using the [NATO phonetic alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet).

 There is already a [tool](https://www.spelltool.com "www.spelltool.com") developed by Anguel Stankov written in PHP, but I wanted to give it a Go as well.